-The first point to check trains within UK is Trainline UK.
-This is also good for trains to and from airport.
+The first point to check trains within the UK is Trainline UK.
+This is also good for trains to and from the airport.
 A lot of times a few minutes extra of travelling will save you a lot by not taking express trains to and from airports.

-Tip: If you like using trains especially in UK, getting a railcard will save you tons of money.
+Tip: If you like using trains especially in the UK, getting a railcard will save you tons of money.

 For Europe I use Trainline EU.
 It has good detail and will pass you on to the specific websites for train ticket bookings.
 It also gives you the option to print tickets and price comparison wise it is an excellent tool.

 If you are travelling within Europe Euro Rail Pass is the best option.
-You can get it here and based on your travelling needs it can save you a lot especially for last minute travelling and it is valid in more than 30 countries.
+You can get it here and based on your travelling needs it can save you a lot especially for last-minute travelling and it is valid in more than 30 countries.

 If you are using this option The RailPlanner App is very useful, you can get it here.

-Then you have country specific apps that you can search and usually every city has it’s own public transport app as well that includes different options.
+Then you have country-specific apps that you can search and usually, every city has it’s own public transport app as well that includes different options.
 Citymapper is amazing and includes a lot of different cities.

 Car Hires and Car Pooling

-The best source of Car hire that I use the most is SkyScanner Car Hire.
+The best source of Car hire that I use the most is Skyscanner Car Hire.
 It provides very good results and you have loads of filters to get the exact car you need around the world.